 I’ve been wanting to get an indigo pot going for some time now, and this past week was the perfect time.
-My goal for this session was to over dye previously dyed fabric and clothing with indigo.
+Also, Laura with Design Matters TV kind of gave me the nudge to do it with her video on over dyeing with indigo.
+So my goal for this session was to over dye previously dyed fabric and clothing with indigo.

 If you have never dyed with indigo, I recommend buying this kit from Jacquard.
 For more info, you can check out this blog post.